Zabrakk/Assembly-x86_64-NASM/README.md

 Requires NASM

 ## Sieve_of_Eratosthenes.asm
-Max number can be modified in the files code
+Max number can be modified in the files code.
 **Don't use a number larger that 999999**